Who Killed Lucy Beale?: Investigation following Lucy's death

 Cindy sends a video message to Bobby informing him that he killed Lucy and that Jane lied.
 Sharon watches the message on Bobby's laptop and hides it from Bobby, and later confronts Jane about it.
 Eventually, Jane confirms to Sharon that Bobby killed Lucy, while Ian deletes the email.
 Ian pleads with Sharon to keep the information a secret for the sake of his family, but Sharon says she needs time to think about what to do.
 Sharon decides not to tell Phil the truth about the murder and tells Ian that she will not tell anybody.
 She later asks Ian and Jane what to expect at Max's trial, after hearing that Ben, Jay, Abi and Lee have all been called to give evidence, so Jane contacts Keeble.
-Ian, however, visits Dot who says that she wishes she had turned her criminal son, Nick, into the police when he was younger, so Ian takes Bobby away in the middle of the night.
+Ian, however, visits Dot, who says that she wishes she had turned her criminal son, Nick, in to the police when he was younger, so Ian takes Bobby away in the middle of the night.

 The next day, Jane is frantic to discover that Ian and Bobby are nowhere to be seen, so she visits Sharon, who covers for her when Phil starts asking questions.
 Jane is intent on giving an alibi for Max to his lawyer Marcus Christie (Stephen Churchett)—who also has history with Phil and Sharon—however Sharon strongly advises Jane against the idea.
-After a day of worrying, Jane eventually decides to contact Keeble and say that she killed Lucy, however Phil grabs her from behind and stops her from answering the door to Keeble.
+After a day of worrying, Jane eventually decides to contact Keeble and say that she killed Lucy; however Phil grabs her from behind and stops her from answering the door to Keeble.
 Keeble eventually leaves, and Phil tells Jane he knows she killed Lucy.
 She lies that she had an argument with Lucy over drugs.
 Phil vents his anger over Ben's arrest, and Jane lets slip she is covering for Bobby.
 Phil is stunned.
 When Sharon arrives, she tries to convince Phil not to call the police, but when he gets his mobile phone out, Jane punches him out of desperation and expresses how much she loves Bobby.
-Phil and Sharon convince her to continue protecting Bobby and allow Max to stand trial as Bobby is more important to her than Max is.
+Phil and Sharon convince her to continue protecting Bobby and allow Max to stand trial, as Bobby is more important to her than Max is.
 Jane contacts Ian and Bobby, who are in Kent, and reveals that she will be joining them.